Arkapravo/laser_obstacle_avoidance_pr2/README.md

 ============================
 Authors : Koushik Kabiraj (koushik.atti@gmail.com) and Arkapravo Bhaumik (arkapravobhaumik@gmail.com)

-ROS node for laser obstacle avoidance for the PR2 robot
+ROS node for laser obstacle avoidance for the PR2 robot in gazebo simulations

 Running the node in Gazebo
 --------------------------